humblerookie/isolates-playground/README.md

 ## Getting Started

 This project is a an attempt to fiddle with isolate apis and the relevant stream/async apis.
-Its an ongoing WIP and will be updated with more examples
+Its an ongoing WIP and will be updated with more examples.